direktiv/direktiv/scripts/api/api.md

 PUT /api/namespaces/{namespace}/vars/{variable}
 ```

-Set the value sorted in a namespace variable
+Set the value sorted in a namespace variable.
-If the target variable does not exists, it will be created
+If the target variable does not exists, it will be created.
-Variable data can be anything so long as it can be represented as a string
+Variable data can be anything so long as it can be represented as a string.

 #### Consumes
   * text/plain